TheOpenGadget/Lora_Mesh/README.md

 4. [Tools](Tools/) - This directory contains serial communication tool (X-Com) for manual AT Commands

 ## Getting Started

+### Network Topology
+The LoRa Mesh network adopts a decentralized structure and the entire network is composed of - Routing Nodes and Terminal Nodes
+- **Routing Node**: Routing node receives data in the network for routing updates and data forwarding
+- **Terminal Node**: Terminal nodes do not have routing functions and are generally deployed at the edge of the network

+### Communication Modes

 ### Clone the repository
 To get started with this project, clone the repository: